 For riders with secure positions who are comfortable riding over a three-foot course.
 The class emphasizes maintaining proper position and balance at all gaits.
 Students learn to persuasively influence the horse’s movements through proper riding technique.

-For riders with some limited dressage experience.
-Students gain more confidence and skills controlling horses in all three gaits and correctly riding the dressage movements required at Training Level.
+For riders with some dressage experience who can ride competently at the Training level.
+Students gain more confidence and skills controlling horses in all three gaits and correctly riding the dressage movements required at Training Level and above.

 For riders with confirmed, effective positions who are comfortable negotiating a 3’6” course of reasonable complexity.
 Students learn to refine their leg, seat, and hand aids to create harmonious communication with the horse on the flat and over fences.

-For riders with significant dressage experience capable of executing all Training Level movements on a suitable horse.
+For riders with significant dressage experience capable of executing at least all First Level movements on a suitable horse and for riders who have higher level experience .
 Riders should also be comfortable riding different mounts.
 Advanced riders gain improved understanding of forwardness, straightness, rhythm, obedience, and suppleness.
 The goal is to refine application of the aids through a balanced and effective seat.

 Private and semiprivate lessons are available to students on a limited basis.
 Students may use their own horses or, depending on availability, may be able to use a Mount Holyoke school horse.
 These lessons must be arranged at or after the beginning of each semester with the instructor.
 Depending on instructor availability, students may arrange to receive physical education credits for a series of lessons.